OVERVIEW

 PROPOSED MECHANISM OF ACTION

-The human paracaspase MALT1 is a caspase homolog that is a key mediator of NF-κB signaling, promoting cell proliferation and survival.1 Scaffolding and proteolytic functions of the transcription factor both contribute to NF-κB signaling.2 As a scaffolding protein, MALT1 provides a platform for the assembly of NF-κB signaling proteins.
-As a protease, MALT1 proteolytically cleaves over a half dozen NF-κB antagonists.
-MALT1 drives NF-κB expression in many cancers leading to enhanced cell survival and proliferation.3 Specific B cell malignancies, including the aggressive non-germinal center B cell-like (GCB) subtype of diffuse large B cell lymphoma (DLBCL) and chronic lymphocytic leukemia (CLL), are driven by constitutive activation of NF-κB.4 Preclinical data with a tool MALT1 inhibitor compound (“MALT1i”) demonstrates single agent anti-tumor activity in malignant B cell models that are resistant to BTK inhibitors.
-Moreover, combination of MALT1i with the BCL-2 inhibitor, venetoclax, shows synergistic cell killing of B cell tumors in vitro and tumor regression in vivo.5
+MALT1 drives NF-κB expression in many cancers, leading to enhanced cell survival and proliferation.3 Specific B cell malignancies, including the aggressive non-germinal center B cell-like (GCB) subtype of diffuse large B cell lymphoma (DLBCL) and chronic lymphocytic leukemia (CLL), are driven by constitutive activation of NF-κB.4 Preclinical data with a tool MALT1 inhibitor compound (“MALT1i”) demonstrated single agent antitumor activity in malignant B cell models that were resistant to BTK inhibitors.
+Moreover, the combination of MALT1i with the BCL-2 inhibitor, venetoclax, showed synergistic cell killing of B cell tumors in vitro and tumor regression in vivo.5

 DEVELOPMENT